-A centre will be awarded certification if the ICB is confident all criteria (i.e. all standards) have been met.
-If most of the standards have been achieved, and the auditors estimate that the remainder could be met within a reasonable time, the ICB may request later written evidence, or a follow up re-audit, to confirm that the required 'corrective and preventative actions' (CAPA) have been carried out, after which they will reconsider the certification decision.
-Otherwise the unit will need to re-apply at a later date.
+A centre will be awarded certification if the ICB is confident all standards have been met.
+If most of the standards have been achieved, and the auditors estimate that the remainder could be met within a reasonable time, the ICB may request later written evidence, or a follow-up re-audit, to confirm that the required 'corrective and preventative actions' (CAPA) have been carried out, after which they will reconsider the certification decision.
+Otherwise the unit will need to reapply at a later date.